Brand awareness metrics you should track

 The second way to establish a baseline is to take a look at your competitors.

 Set up a project and follow the same steps as in the beginning.
 Instead of typing in the keywords related to your business, think about your main competitor.

-Analyse their brand awareness to know how you position against other companies.
+Analyse their brand awareness to know how you position against your main competitors.

 Is measuring brand awareness campaign complicated?